 The Moosup Valley State Park Trail is built on part of the abandoned Hartford, Providence & Fishkill Railroad Line, which was completed in 1854 and connected the two state's capitols.
-The trail travels through Plainfield and Sterling before crossing into RI where it becomes the TRESTLE TRAIL which at present is also undeveloped.
+The trail travels through Plainfield and Sterling before crossing into RI where it becomes the TRESTLE TRAIL .
+This section is still undeveloped for 4+ miles but plans are in the works to pave it in 2023.
 The Trestle Trail then becomes the WASHINGTON SECONDARY BIKE PATH which consists of three interconnecting bike paths; The Coventry Greenway, West Warwick Greenway and Cranston Bike Path.
 For more information visit; EAST COAST GREENWAY , MOOSUP VALLEY SP TRAIL and CT RAIL TRAIL EXPLORER .

 Starting from the Main Street/Prospect Street parking lot; The trail starts from Route 14, heads alongside the parking lot and crosses an old railroad trestle bridge over the Moosup River.
 The paved trail travels past a yellow gate and then past a small swamp before coming to Barber Hill Road after 0.8 miles.
 The paved trail currently ends here.
 You may continue along the hard packed undeveloped rail trail, however, it contains a lot of ruts from ATV use.

 Note; In 2020 the state plans to rehab this trail to the RI border where it will connect to the Trestle Trail.